Austin College Bulletin 2021-2022

 Pre-Health (Pre-Medicine, Pre-Dentistry, Pre-Allied Health)

-The mission of the pre-health program is to educate students about different career opportunities in healthcare and assist them in the application and interview process for professional schools.
+The mission of the Pre-Health Program is to educate students about different career opportunities in healthcare and assist them in the application and interview process for professional schools.
 Austin College has a long history of excellence in preparing students for entry into a variety of health professions programs throughout the United States.
-The program focuses on providing students with a solid background in the sciences, while placing this background in the context of a broad liberal arts education.
+The program focuses on providing students with a solid background in the sciences while placing this background in the context of a broad liberal arts education.
 Students also are strongly encouraged to gain field experiences through internships or volunteer work so they can apply their education in a healthcare setting.
 Students may select a major in any discipline; however, they also must complete certain courses that are required for entry into the specific professional school.
 The director of Pre-Health can provide information about prerequisites for specific programs.
 Students are encouraged to seek a major that is of genuine interest to them.
 The overall strength of the program lies in the development of the whole person: a student’s intellect, experiences, and social values.

 Austin College and Texas Tech School of Medicine (TTSOM) have established an early decision/acceptance program for Texas residents.
 Students who enter Austin College with an SAT of 1360 (verbal + math) or ACT of 29 (single administration of either exam) and who then maintain a cumulative GPA of 3.7 and a science GPA of 3.6 during the first two years at the college are eligible to apply for the program.
-Selected students will then receive an interview at the medical school in the fall of the junior year.
-If accepted into TTSOM, the student will not need to take the MCAT, but must maintain a cumulative GPA of 3.7 and science GPA of 3.6 through the senior year in addition to completing the Bachelor of Arts degree from Austin College.
+Selected students will then receive an interview at the medical school in the fall of their junior year.
+If accepted into TTSOM, the student will not need to take the MCAT but must maintain a cumulative GPA of 3.7 and science GPA of 3.6 through the senior year in addition to completing the Bachelor of Arts degree from Austin College.
 All courses must be completed at Austin College.
 The student will enter TTSOM in the fall following graduation from Austin College.

 Austin College also has two Gateway agreements with Oklahoma City University.
 Students who complete the required courses and maintain an overall GPA of 3.0 and a science GPA of 2.5 are eligible for direct entry into OCU’s Accelerated BSN program following graduation from Austin College.
 A guaranteed interview with OCU’s PA program is available for students who complete the required courses and maintain 3.0 cumulative and science GPAs.

 Austin College has a long and successful track record in preparing students for careers in the legal profession.
 A thorough liberal arts education is the best foundation for students to attain both their personal and professional goals, and law schools respond most favorably to this educational philosophy.
-The Austin College pre-law advisor aids students in degree planning, law school selection, and the application process.
+The Austin College Pre-Law advisor aids students in degree planning, law school selection, and the application process.
 Austin College has a high acceptance rate of its graduates by law schools in Texas and throughout the nation.
 The Austin College Pre-Law Society strives to provide students with an understanding of the law and the legal profession as well as information about law schools.
 Throughout the year it brings to campus guest speakers, such as lawyers, judges, law professors, law students, and law school admissions personnel.
 To further help students discern their suitability for a career in law, the Austin College Pre-Law Society and the Austin College “L” Association (our alumni lawyer association) each year sponsor the Dr. Kenneth Street Law Symposium, which draws to campus leading members of the bench and bar to discuss pressing legal issues of our time.
 The Symposium provides both students interested in the law and practicing attorneys the chance to engage leading figures of the legal profession in a forum dedicated to the discussion of issues that form a bridge between the theoretical world of the liberal arts and the practical world of the legal profession.
-Students have a further opportunity to explore their interest in the legal profession through participation in the College’s Moot Court, Mock Trial, and Mediation programs.
+Students have a further opportunity to explore their interest in the legal profession through participation in the College’s Mock Trial and Mediation programs.

 Throughout its history, Austin College has played a vital role in the education of students preparing for ministerial professions and church vocations.
 The Department of Religious Studies offers a wide range of non-confessional, critically engaging, multi-faith courses and perspectives in the liberal arts and humanities tradition that a student could utilize to enhance her or his preparation for ministry in its diverse forms.